huylys54/NhaTrangChatbot/README.md

 This reranking step helps ensure that the most contextually relevant and semantically accurate information is provided to the user, even if the initial retrieval step returns noisy or loosely related results.

-*You can customize the reranker model or its threshold in `config.py` or the agent code.*

 ### RAG Pipeline Implementation